 MHAI supports access to comprehensive opioid addiction treatment programs which include access to counseling, detoxification, and medication assisted treatment (MAT) agents to provide comprehensive opioid addiction treatment plans for successful recovery outcomes.
-This treatment must be accessible in community-based treatment, child welfare, DOC, jails as well as probation and diversion.
+This treatment must be accessible in community-based treatment, child welfare, DOC, jails as well as probation and diversion, and in all ASAM levels of care.